Dmitri-Sintsov/django-jinja-knockout/docs/macros.rst

     {{ bs_list(view, object_list, is_paginated, page_obj) }}

-For the example of customizing :ref:`quickstart_listsortingview` has_filters section / has_pagination section see the
+For the example of customizing :ref:`views_listsortingview` has_filters section / has_pagination section see the
 djk-sample `club_list_with_component.htm`_ Jinja2 template.

 bs_navs()
 ~~~~~~~~~
-This macro takes the result of `prepare_bs_navs`_ function or the result of :ref:`quickstart_bstabsmixin` template
+This macro takes the result of `prepare_bs_navs`_ function or the result of :ref:`views_bstabsmixin` template context
-context ``main_navs`` variable to display automatically switched server-side boostrap navigation tabs.
+``main_navs`` variable to display automatically switched server-side boostrap navigation tabs.
 Do not confuse to
 `bs_tabs()`_ macro, which is similar but switches between tabs is performed at the client-side via ``App.TabPane``
 Javascript class.